BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 Take a look at [this repository](https://github.com/yarnpkg/berry) for more information.

-# Next.js & Code Sandbox
+# Some projects that interest us a lot: Next.js & Code Sandbox

 Even if these two tools are not used for the development of our applications, the new features of NextJS and Code Sandbox are clearly very interesting.